- Popular Types of Bermuda Grass Explained - April 21, 2022

 If you are looking for a better-finished cut than the brush mower, the EF series flail mower is the real deal.
 It is a weed and a grass mower that provides a smooth and better finish than a brush mower but not like the rotary mower.

-You will find it most useful to cut grass on uneven ground, high grass, weeds, brush, and small saplings.
+You will find it most useful to cut grass on uneven ground, high grass, weeds, brush (as a brush cutter), and small saplings.
 This flair mower model is better suited for acreage not exceeding ten acres.

 Notably, this model will not throw grass but instead cuts finely and leaves the cutting on the ground, making it the best option in situations where you could cause damage by throwing debris all over.

-The EF 155 requires a 24-25 PTO horsepower, an overall width of 64 inches, a cutting width of 60 inches, Weight of 527 lbs. it also uses standard reversible Y-shaped blades weighing 5.6 oz and 54 in number.
+The EF 175 requires at least a 24-25 PTO horsepower, an overall width of 72 inches, a cutting width of 68 inches, Weight of 527 lbs.
+It also uses standard reversible Y-shaped blades.

 These blades are staggered, leaving no gap in the mowing area, helping in achieving even cutting results.
 It has a hinged rear gate that allows for easy inspection, cleaning, blade changing, and general maintenance of the machine.